Councilman Stokes hosts crime summit

 “The State of Mississippi is committed by the governor’s orders that we’re going to partner with anyone that wants to partner with us to reduce crime in the City of Jackson.
 And we’re going to put whatever assets we can toward that effort,” said Deputy Commissioner Davis.

-Mississippi State Representatives Bo Brown and Debra Gibbs attended the summit as well.
-Both said the Hinds County Delegation has been fighting for funding for Jackson for years, and will continue to fight in the next legislative session.
+Mississippi State Representatives Bo Brown and Debra Gibbs also attended the summit.
+Both said the Hinds County Delegation has been fighting for funding for Jackson for years and will continue to fight in the next legislative session.

 Councilman Stokes said there will be an item on the agenda for the next city council meeting asking the state for more help with combating crime.